MicrosoftDocs/entra-docs/docs/identity/saas-apps/hiretual-tutorial.md

 * Click on **Test this application**, and you should be automatically signed in to the hireEZ-SSO for which you set up the SSO.

 You can also use Microsoft My Apps to test the application in any mode.
-When you click the hireEZ-SSO tile in the My Apps, if configured in SP mode you would be redirected to the application sign on page for initiating the login flow and if configured in IDP mode, you should be automatically signed in to the hireEZ-SSO for which you set up the SSO.
+When you click the hireEZ-SSO tile in the My Apps, if configured in SP mode you would be redirected to the application sign-on page for initiating the login flow and if configured in IDP mode, you should be automatically signed in to the hireEZ-SSO for which you set up the SSO.
 For more information, see [Microsoft Entra My Apps](/azure/active-directory/manage-apps/end-user-experiences#azure-ad-my-apps).

 ## Next steps